 What we don’t look for:

 - Technical language, jargon.
-Our goal is to simplify the crucial work in ecology to cater to a wide range of audiences.
-All scientific observations should be simplified into a narrative that is engaging and simple.
+Our goal is to simplify the crucial work in conservation to cater to a wide range of audiences.

 Categories to submit under for Current Conservation:

 Feature articles are topical pieces on current issues or research in conservation.
 These should be thoroughly researched and reflect what is currently known about the topic from published science.
-We recommend that your stories are drawn from key literature, quotes from relevant individuals, and engaging narrative. (words between 1200 to 2000).
+We recommend that your stories are drawn from key literature and conveyed through engaging narrative. ( 1200 to 2000 words).

 Perspective or opinion pieces are short focused articles on a particular topic that present a particular point of view or argument (typically 750 to 1000 words).
 Perspectives are usually invited pieces, but you may contact us with a short proposal.